The East African countries of Kenya and Tanzania each hold an abundance of attractions for visitors seeking out an authentic safari experience.

-The mighty Selous Game Reserve, one of the largest faunal reserves of the world, is unique for the number and sheer diversity of animals that can be sighted, with elephants, hippopotami, African wild dogs, Cape buffalos, as well as crocodiles, all relatively easy to find and to capture on film.
+Further to the South, the mighty Selous Game Reserve, one of the largest faunal reserves of the world, is unique for the number and sheer diversity of animals that can be sighted, with elephants, hippopotami, African wild dogs, Cape buffalos, as well as crocodiles, all relatively easy to find and to capture on film.

-And then, although not chiefly a wildlife area, but more than a little difficult to overlook, Kilimanjaro, the highest mountain in Africa, is truly appealing, whether to climb, or to simply gaze in reverence at it’s mighty peaks.
+And then, although not chiefly a wildlife area, but more than a little difficult to overlook, Mount Kilimanjaro, the highest mountain in Africa, is truly appealing, whether to climb, or to simply gaze in reverence at it’s mighty peaks.

 In addition to it’s central heritage sites, Tanzania proffers many further gems, including chimpanzees, and Lakes Tanganyika and Manyara respectively.

 Lake Tanganyika, one of the Great Rift Valley lakes, is surely one of the most beautiful lakes in the world, whilst Lake Manyara within Lake Manyara National Park, is renowned for it’s hallmark flocks of an estimated three million pink flamingos and various other bird species, making it a birdwatcher’s paradise.

 Off the beaten track, the undiscovered Tarangire National Park will captivate you with it’s abundance of elephants and Baobab trees, as well as wonderful game viewing without the crowds.